vlazzarini/cs-s7/README.md

 (make-csound)
 ```

 creates a new Csound engine object.
+Realtime audio is enabled by
+default, but this can be changed by options set before the engine is
+started.
+Multiple Csound objects may be created.

 ```
 (csound-compile csound-obj csdfile)
 ```

 compiles Csound code from CSD file.
+The <CsOptions> section is only
+relevant before the engine is started.

 ```
 (csound-options csound-obj options-str)